Asymptote Guide

 and \end{asydef}

-If you really pay attention to Evan’s stream, you might notice that Evan actually generates olympiad geometry diagrams by writing what looks like pseudocode that magically transpiles to Asymptote.
+If you really pay attention to Evan’s stream, you might notice that Evan often generates olympiad geometry diagrams by writing what looks like pseudocode that magically transpiles to Asymptote.
+(One example is 14:30 of this video.)

 The way this is done is that CJ Quines and I wrote a Asymptote preprocessor where you can write something like